 Top Tip: Don’t miss the opportunity to visit the valiant women Ama free-divers who for thousands of years have dived for shellfish and pearls.

-Opening in April 2018, Six Senses Duxton offers the perfect base to explore Singapore’s vibrant culture.
-Located in the heart of Singapore’s Chinatown, this remarkable conservation project will be split across two locations and see the restoration of two existing heritage buildings – the last to be developed in the city.
-The hotel will offer eclectic interiors by two of the world’s most iconic hotel designers; Anouska Hempel – acclaimed for The Hempel Hotel and Blakes in London; and Jacques Garcia, famed for his work including The Peninsula Paris and Hôtel Costes.
-Six Senses will curate a community of local businesses for guests to tap into whilst staying at the properties – whether a local yoga studio or fresh juice bar, this will be an opportunity to get under the skin of Singapore as a tourist like never before.
+Opened in April 2018, Six Senses Duxton offers the perfect base to explore Singapore’s vibrant culture.
+Located in the heart of Singapore’s Chinatown, this remarkable conservation project has seen the restoration of two existing heritage buildings (the Duxton property and nearby sister hotel Six Senses Maxwell) – the last to be developed in the city.
+The hotel offers eclectic interiors by two of the world’s most iconic hotel designers; Anouska Hempel – acclaimed for The Hempel Hotel and Blakes in London; and Jacques Garcia, famed for his work including The Peninsula Paris and Hôtel Costes.
+Six Senses curates a community of local businesses for guests to tap into whilst staying at the properties – whether a local yoga studio or fresh juice bar, it’s an opportunity to get under the skin of Singapore as a tourist like never before.